 Mini Bio (1)

-Krasinski was featured in People Magazine's Sexiest Men Alive issue of 2006.
-He claims Los Angeles as his current home but travels to New York City and his hometown of Newton, MA, frequently.
+Krasinski is married to English actress Emily Blunt, with whom he has two children.
+He claims Los Angeles as his home but travels to New York City and his hometown of Newton, MA, frequently.

 - IMDb Mini Biography By: Anonymous